puls369ar/puls369ar/diary.md

           I'll need to first learn current code written in Solidity and then write the same code in Rust using **Solana Anchor**
 [15:00] - The environment for **Anchor is installed**.
 Although Solana wasn't working in Sindows so I had to install **WSL Ubuntu** for it.
 Also I've got some issues when running basic hello world program by in Anchoor's **solang** project using solang compiler
           so I switched back to classical **rustc** version

+[19:10] - SetUp project for RUST Anchor Solana development, connected the wallet and check configs and compilability.
+Wrote some Anchor code and started learning "Token Creation Flow" in Solana Ecosystem.
+Will try to write and deploy MintToken tomorrow, aslo will estimate the deadline for the project